manumerous/vpselector/README.md

 # Visual Dataframe Selector

-The Visual pandas cropper is tool, that can be used to visually select numerical data from a pandas dataframe.
+The Visual Dataframe selector is a tool, that can be used to visually select numerical data from a pandas dataframe.
 This can be usefull for many applications like for example data selection for machine learning or system identification.

 The tool is configurable in order to plot a range of dataframe columns in vertically stacked subplots.
 Hereby the user can specify which columns are plotted in which subplot.
 Furthermore, a histogram is included to get a rough idea on the distribution of the data.